pierrepo/mdner/README.md

 </figure>

 We note an increase in the accuracy score, particularly for our key entity, the MOL entity, which rises from 75% to 84%.
 Performance for the other entities is improved slightly, except for the SOFT entity.
-The NER models were able to identify molecule names not present in the learning dataset, perfectly underlining the ability of the NER model to generalize and identify the desired entities, and demonstrating the relevance of fine-tuning on Transformer models.
+The NER models were able to identify molecule names not present in the learning dataset, perfectly underlining the ability of the NER model to generalize and identify the desired entities, and demonstrating the relevance of fine-tuning on Transformer models [[1]](#1).

 ## 📋 Try MDNER

-In order to run an exemple, you can launch a streamlit site to apply the MDNER model to a text and evaluate it.
+In order to run an exemple, you can launch a website with [Streamlit](https://streamlit.io/) to apply the MDNER model to a text and evaluate it.
 Simply enter the name of the model as an argument, as in the following command :

 ```
 streamlit run scripts/MDner.py -- --model my_model
 ```

+Using MDNER does not require a GPU.
+It may be advantageous to use a GPU to speed up the predictions of the NER model, but it is not mandatory.

+## References
+<a id="1">[1]</a>
+Suchin Gururangan, Ana Marasović, Swabha Swayamdipta, Kyle Lo, Iz Beltagy, Doug Downey, and Noah A. Smith.
+2020.
+Don’t Stop Pretraining: Adapt Language Models to Domains and Tasks.
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 8342–8360, Online.
+Association for Computational Linguistics.